SWI's Framework - Averaging Up Stocks That Had Soared

 Meli, 28 times, is the most impressive!

-Sea Limited, created value 12x the stock gains, is only getting started as Shopee, the largest division, has only turned profitable in the last few quarters.
+Sea Limited, created value 12 times the stock gains, is only getting started as Shopee, the largest division, has only turned profitable in the last few quarters.

 I purposely left out a few to reserve the best for paid members.

-So, despite the dip not being as ‘attractive’ as it looks in the past month, zooming out to years and decades, you can see which company has consistently created value to shareholders.
+So, despite the dip not being as ‘attractive’ as it looked in the past month, zooming out to years and decades, you can see which company has consistently created value to shareholders.

 I consider investing like a long hike over the mountains.
 I visualize the destination as a motivation while enjoying my current view (i.e., keeping things simple).